Every once in a while you run an SEO campaign that changes the way you do everything.

 This is a big relevancy signal to Google that could be well optimized on your site.

 Similarly to Page Titles, Screaming Frog should help you while reviewing all your headings.

 Having a combined list in front of you, you can notice some optimization issues (too long, too short or not unique headings) and rectify all them.
-Headings, especially H1 and H2 are often an overlooked optimisation element.
+Headings, especially H1 and H2 are often an overlooked optimization element.
 Just by improving their readability, adding some keywords in or making them more relevant to the page content, you can get some very quick wins.

 Meta Description Optimization